alonitac/LinuxProject/README.md

 ## Preliminaries

-The website you are visiting now is called GitHub.
+The website you are visiting now is called **GitHub**.
 It's a platform where millions of developers from all around the world collaborate on projects and share code.

-Think of GitHub as the "central-station" of a code project.
+Think of GitHub as the "central station" of a code project.
 As a DevOps engineer you'll spend a lot of time here!

 Each project on GitHub is stored in something called a **repository**, or **repo** for short.